SimeonHristov99/FP_IS_23-24/Week_01 - Numbers. Recursion (part 1)/README.md

 **Description:**

 John has a backpack.
 With it he can carry `k` kilograms.
 An item from the supermarket weighs `w` kilograms.
-Define a predicate that accepts three numbers - `c` (number of products), `k` and `w` and returns whether John is capable of buying all the products in one trip to the supermarket.
+Define a function that accepts three numbers - `c` (number of products), `k` and `w` and returns whether John is capable of buying all the products in one trip to the supermarket.

 **Acceptance criteria:**